-

 Dr. Edith Gann

-1905-1998 Graduate of Miller Street School, South Side High and the Normal School.
-Received a Phd from psychology from Columbia.
-She was a principal at Camden Street, Avon Avenue, and Maple Avenue Elementary Schools.
-She was the first woman principal at Avon Ave and also worked as a psychologist.
-Superintendent Eugene Campbell stated, “I found…
+1905-1998 Dr. Edith Gann was a school principal and psychologist whose writing was used nationwide.
+Dr. Edith was a graduate of Miller Street School, South Side High and the Normal School.
+She received a Phd from psychology from Columbia.
+Dr. Edith was a principal at Camden Street, Avon Avenue, and Maple Avenue Elementary Schools.
+She…

 -

-Dr. Eleanor Haines
+Dr. Eleanor (Ella) Haines

 -